moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

    :width: 700px
    :align: center

-The virtual joint feature is especially useful when we have a robot that is attached to a mobile base, such as a mobile manipulator.
-In such cases, the virtual joint allows us to model the motion of the robot's base, which is important for motion planning and control.
+Note: Virtual joints are particularly beneficial for robots with mobile bases, such as mobile manipulators.
+They enable modeling the motion of the robot's base, which is essential for motion planning and control.
+For instance, a virtual planar joint can be used to connect the robot base frame to the odometry frame, effectively representing the robot's movement in the environment.

 Step 4: Add Planning Groups
 ---------------------------